~/.config/nah/config.yaml

 Phase 1: Global config (highest priority)¶

 Your classify: entries in ~/.config/nah/config.yaml are checked first.
-They override everything — built-in tables and flag classifiers.
+They override everything — built-in tables and built-in classifier functions.

 # Global config: this overrides the built-in curl flag classifier